chipsalliance/Caliptra/doc/Caliptra.md

 The following figure describes the Caliptra IP HW boot flow.

-*Figure 11: Hardware boot flow*
+*Figure 9: Hardware boot flow*

 ![](./images/Caliptra_boot_flow2.png)

 1. As part of the SoC boot flow, SoC may have other infrastructure and entities that boot.
 That part of the flow is outside the scope of this document.
 If SoC chooses to bypass Caliptra, then it should have a capability to bypass Caliptra entirely through its proprietary flow.
 This may be needed for initial power-on and other early validation.
 2. Cptra\_pwrgood is asserted to the Caliptra IP block.
 3. Cptra\_rst\_b is deasserted to the Caliptra IP block.
 See the integration specification for guidelines on the minimum number of cycles between these two signals.
-4. Caliptra IP now evaluates the strap settings driven through various interface wires (for example, BMD vs BMI mode, the security or debug state of the SoC, etc.).
+4. Caliptra IP now evaluates the strap settings driven through various interface wires (for example, the security or debug state of the SoC).
 5. If SoC is in a debug mode, then security assets are cleared or switched to debug mode.
 6. Caliptra IP asserts Ready\_For\_Fuse wire to the SoC.
 7. The SoC populates the fuse registers, the internal TRNG configuration registers, and the ROM WDT cycle count, then sets the CPTRA\_FUSE\_WR\_DONE bit.
 Note that Caliptra HW drops writes to any registers that cannot be changed unless there is a power cycle (for example, UDS).
 So SoC is free to write all the registers.
 8. Caliptra IP deasserts Ready\_for\_Fuse wire as soon as the fuse write done register is written.
 9. Caliptra IP moves security critical assets in fuse registers (for example, UDS) to the key vault.

-## Boot Media Dependent flows

-### Caliptra FW push flow
+## Caliptra FW push flow

-*Figure 12: FW push flow*
+*Figure 10: FW push flow*

 ![](./images/Caliptra_boot_flow3.png)